E-3

 *An E-3 petition does not need to be filed for an employee who will begin E-3 employment by entering the U.S. from abroad.
 In such a case, no E-3 petition fees apply, but the worker may need to pay E-3 visa fees if an E-3 entry visa from a U.S. embassy/consulate is required.

-Note: If a dependent will file Form I-539/I-539A to apply for an E-3D change of status or extension at the same time as the filing of an E-3 petition (Form I-129) for the employee, submit the Form I-539/I-539A to FSIS so that we can mail it in the same envelope with the E-3 petition.
+Note: Dependents have the option to file Form I-539 online at the USCIS website or FSIS can courtesy file a paper application for an E-3D change of status or extension at the same time as the filing of an E-3 petition (Form I-129) for the employee.
+Submit the Form I-539/I-539A and filing fee to FSIS so that we can mail it in the same envelope with the E-3 petition.

 (top)